isabella232/dynamic-media-classic.en-1/help/quick-start-video.md

 See the algorithm’s logic at [https://android.googlesource.com/platform/frameworks/av/+/master/media/libstagefright/httplive/LiveSession.cpp](https://android.googlesource.com/platform/frameworks/av/+/master/media/libstagefright/httplive/LiveSession.cpp) for technical information about it.

-For managing single video and Adaptive Video Sets, Scene7 supports the following:
+For managing single video and Adaptive Video Sets, Dynamic Media Classic supports the following:

 * Uploading video from numerous supported video formats and audio formats and encoding video to MP4 H.264 format for playback across multiple screens.
-You can use predefined Scene7 adaptive video presets, single video encoding presets, or customize your own encoding to control the quality and size of the video.
+You can use predefined Dynamic Media Classic adaptive video presets, single video encoding presets, or customize your own encoding to control the quality and size of the video.

   When an adaptive video set is generated, it includes MP4 videos.